ucrcsedept/course-support/module-1/module1.md

     <img src="images/installC.gif" alt="Installing C++ Extension">
 </p>

 Now, in order to configure VSCode to work with C++, we must install a C++ compiler.
+The compiler we will be using is G++, which is the C++ compiler from the GNU Compiler Collection (GCC).
 The way we install our compiler varies on which operating system we are using, so drop down the appropriate list and follow the instructions there.

 [comment]: # (Maybe add a way to check processor type if the student is unsure which version to install?)